LadybugDB/ladybug-docs/src/content/docs/visualization/kuzu-explorer/import-panel.md

 Parquet files, this is not an issue as they contain header and data type information implicitly.
 For CSV files, the first row of a file is assumed to be the header row.

-If your CSV file doesn't contain a header row, Kuzu cannot make assumptions about your table's column names, or, for node tables, which of the columns is the primary key column.
+If your CSV file doesn't contain a header row, Ladybug cannot make assumptions about your table's column names, or, for node tables, which of the columns is the primary key column.
 In such cases, you will need to expand the table's options by clicking on the downward arrow to manually specify the column names.